cchen23/cchen23.githhub.io/_posts/2017-03-05-nn-convnets.md

 ### Gradient descent with pooling

 During backpropagation, we send the gradient of the connections in each layer backwards to the previous layer, and we use each layer's gradients to compute the gradients in the previous layer.
 In layers that use functions such as max pooling, a neuron in a layer might be connected to multiple neurons in the previous layer but only receive input from one of them (the neuron with the maximum value).
 In these situations, we only send the receiving neuron's gradient back to the neuron whose input it actually receives.

+## Multiscale Architectures

+When we identify an image, we use contextual information to make decisions about the image.
+This requires us to integrate information at multiple scales.

+In neural networks, we integrate information at multiple scales by using downsampling methods such as pooling and strided convolution to get information at lower resolution, and we use deconvolution methods to increase resolution.